IMMIGRANT JUSTICE PROJECT

-JIFP launched in January 2018 with a full-time lead attorney.
-Through a partnership with the Florence Immigrant & Refugee Rights Project (FIRRP), the JIFP attorney is housed at FIRRP's Phoenix office and supervised by FIRRP's experienced immigration attorneys.
-PLAN is currently working to raise funds for an additional JIFP attorney and/or paralegal.
+This initiative launched in January 2018 with a full-time lead attorney.
+Through a partnership with the Florence Immigrant & Refugee Rights Project (FIRRP), the PLAN attorney is housed at FIRRP's Phoenix office and supervised by FIRRP's experienced immigration attorneys.
+In August 2018, PLAN raised sufficient funds to also hire a legal assistant to support this critical work.

-If you or someone you know is at risk of deportation and would like to be considered for representation by the Justice for Immigrants & Families Project, please complete our questionnaire below.
+If you or someone you know is at risk of deportation and would like to be considered for representation, please complete our questionnaire below.

 Intake Questionnaire (English)